top of page

 A Day In My Life

 To my right through a door onto the deck are pots filled with red and pink impatiens, geraniums, big yellow begonias, sky-colored lobelia, tiny stars of alyssum and marigolds.
-A big, multi-armed bird feeding station and several birdhouses are farther out in the back yard, while hummingbird feeders and flowering pots hang in the lowest branches of the Chinese elm that towers over the house and deck; we brought that tree home, bare root, in the trunk of our car, close to thirty years ago.
+A big, multi-armed bird feeding station and several birdhouses are farther out in the back yard, while hummingbird feeders and flowering pots hang in the lowest branches of the Chinese elm that towers over the house and deck; we brought that tree home, bare root, in the trunk of our car, close to forty years ago.
 Now, like the family we raised here, it’s fully grown, and three beloved grandchildren have played under its shelter.
-Our son died in 2019 and we miss him daily, extra grateful now for the beloved family we still have.
+Our son died in 2019, and we miss him daily, extra grateful now for the beloved family we still have.

-Afterward a hike, a glass of wine, talk, and some music out on the deck with my husband.
-Then after debating whose turn it is to cook, somebody makes dinner while we catch the evening news.
+After the hike, maybe a glass of wine, talk, and some music out on the deck with Alan.
+Then, after debating whose turn it is to cook, somebody makes dinner while we catch the evening news.
 The other cleans up.
 Ideally, I mean, on that “clean up” part.
-My standards might be somewhat (exponentially) higher than his.
-Then maybe a book club or other meeting for one of us, or an episode of a something streaming on TV: The Crown, The Good Fight, and Yellowstone, are current favorites.
-Always, always, finally, an hour or more of reading—
+My standards might be somewhat (exponentially) higher than Alan’s.
+Then maybe a book club or other meeting for one of us, or an episode of a something streaming on TV.
+Recently we re-watched all seven seasons of The West Wing, astonished

 bottom of page